 The catalog’s design is built around navigation.
 Ideas are grouped into nine main categories, always visible at the top of every page.
 Click on any category, and you’ll find a dedicated page of stories gathered under that theme.

-The landing page features the five most recent newsletter issues, with the latest at the top.
+The landing page features the eight most recent newsletter issues, with the latest at the top.
 Within each newsletter, every article is tagged with both a main category and a subcategory, which helps organize the archive.
 Over time, I am also adding tags—an extra layer of context that allows you to follow your own paths.

 The experience I’m aiming for is one of wandering through a good second-hand bookstore.
 By browsing, you might stumble across something unexpected, or notice connections that shift how you see things.
 My hope is that these discoveries feel serendipitous and surprising, yet still easy to find again when you need them.